Kovan double murders: Extradition and charges: Reactions to arrest

 Soon after his arrest, Iskandar was extradited back to Singapore on 13 July, and two days later, he was charged in the State Courts of Singapore for the murders of the father and son, Tan Boon Sin and Tan Chee Heong.
 By then, the DPM Teo Chee Hean and Police Commissioner Ng Joo Hee had addressed the public and reporters about his arrest in a press conference, and for the first time, they revealed Iskandar's identity.
 This revelation brought a shock to all Singaporeans, including former police officers, MPs and netizens, that a senior policeman was involved in the double deaths at Kovan.

-Not only did Teo offered his condolences to the bereaved families of the victims, he also expressed his shock over the first time when he heard that the suspect was a senior policeman, and his actions had tarnished the reputation of the Singapore Police Force.
+Not only did Teo offer his condolences to the bereaved families of the victims, he also expressed his shock over the first time when he heard that the suspect was a senior policeman, and his actions had tarnished the reputation of the Singapore Police Force.
 Teo also reiterated that there is zero tolerance for police officers who broke the law and his confidence that justice will be impartially served and asked the Police Commissioner to tell every police officer to perform their duties diligently to maintain the trust between the public and the police.

 Ng similarly stated that the identity of the suspect as a policeman made the investigating officers more resolved to solve the case.
-He stated in the press conference that it was painful to discover that a policeman was involved, and they would investigate why a policeman who sworn to fulfil his duty to uphold the law had broken it "in the most grievous way".
+He stated in the press conference that it was painful to discover that a policeman was involved, and they would investigate why a policeman who was sworn to fulfil his duty to uphold the law had broken it "in the most grievous way".
 He also acknowledged that due to the actions of Iskandar, there would be a public outcry, critically questioning the integrity and quality of the police force, but he stated that they would take every criticism in their own stride.
-He said that they will "prosecute him (Iskandar) to the greatest and maximum extent", and will ensure that they will not allow the tragedy to cause the public to lose their trust in the police.
+He said that they will "prosecute him [Iskandar] to the greatest and maximum extent", and will ensure that they will not allow the tragedy to cause the public to lose their trust in the police.

-Additionally, the residents at Hillside Drive expressed their relief to reporters when the suspect is arrested.
+Additionally, the residents at Hillside Drive expressed their relief to reporters when the suspect was arrested.
 Upon receiving news of Iskandar's arrest and his identity as a police officer, the bereaved Tan family demanded justice and expressed their shame that a policeman was involved in the deaths of Boon Sin and Chee Heong.